QuantSparse: Comprehensively Compressing Video Diffusion Transformer with Model Quantization and Attention

 \subsection{Main Results}

 We present multi-aspects metrics evaluation results on HunyuanVideo~\citep{kong2024hunyuanvideo} and Wan2.1-14B~\citep{wan2025wan} in Tab.~\ref{tab:sora_huge}.
 It can be seen that the existing SOTA quantization methods have a significant performance degradation after applying sparse attention.
 But QuantSparse still maintains high generation performance even at high sparsity.
 It is worth mentioning that QuantSparse even surpasses the existing quantization-only methods under the low-bit settings of W6A6 and W4A8.
 Compared with the Full-Precision (FP) model, QuantSparse even maintains almost lossless performance.
-For example, for HunyuanVideo under W6A6, QuantSparse achieved a VQA score of 82.26 with only 15\% attention density, far exceeding current SOTA method Q-VDiT~\citep{feng2025qvdit} of 73.68, and even surpassing the FP model of 81.23. \textbf{We present more baseline methods comparison in Appendix Sec.~\ref{sec:more_eval}, and comprehensive VBench evaluation results in Appendix Sec.~\ref{sec:vbench}.} We also visualized the generated videos in Fig.~\ref{fig:compare}.
+For example, for HunyuanVideo under W6A6, QuantSparse achieved a VQA score of 82.26 with only 15\% attention density, far exceeding current SOTA method Q-VDiT~\citep{feng2025qvdit} of 73.68, and even surpassing the FP model of 81.23. \textbf{We present more baseline methods comparison in Appendix Sec.~\ref{sec:more_eval}, and comprehensive VBench evaluation results in Appendix Sec.~\ref{sec:vbench}.} \rebuttal{We also observed that QuantSparse slightly outperforms Full Precision model on certain metrics.
+This slight outperformance of QuantSparse can be attributed to its focus on task-critical tokens and reduced attention to noisy or irrelevant tokens, as shown in our saliency analysis.
+Additionally, the SSAR module stabilizes sparse attention, reducing quantization noise and improving temporal consistency.
+These effects, combined with targeted compression, allow QuantSparse to maintain near-lossless quality while offering substantial compression and acceleration.} We also visualized the generated videos in Fig.~\ref{fig:compare}.
 Compared with FP model, QuantSparse achieves almost lossless generation performance while other methods have notable quality degradation. \textbf{We provide more visual comparison results in Appendix Sec.~\ref{sec:more_visual}.}